Jyoti152317/GithubForm/README.md

 # Examples of use
-A vedio from Login2Explore helped me to create this project and used JPDB.
+A video from Login2Explore helped me to create this project and used JPDB.
 And showing some screenshots of the project how it works.

 # Project status
 Working.